Women in music: 19th century-early 20th century

-The music of only a few of the many woman songwriters in the USA was heard or published in the late 19th and early 20th century because of the expectation that women would perform music, not make it, according to Richard A. Reublin and Richard G. Beil, who called this a "glaring and embarrassing omission in our musical heritage."
+Female songwriters of popular music in the late 19th and early 20th century were often dismissed because of a cultural expectation that women should only perform music, not create it, according to Richard A. Reublin and Richard G. Beil, who called this a "glaring and embarrassing omission in our musical heritage."
 For instance, Chicago music critic George P. Upton argued that "women lacked the innate creativity to compose good music" due to what he referred to as their biological predisposition.
-Later, however, it was accepted that women would have a role in music education, and as part of that role women wrote hymns and children's music, but not much in the way of secular music in America; indeed, only around seventy such works can be found before 1880.

-About 95% of the songwriters in the British music hall during the early 1900s were men, as also about 70% of singers.
-In the mid-19th century, however, women songwriters emerged, including Faustina Hasse Hodges, Susan McFarland Parkhurst, Augusta Browne, and Marion Dix Sullivan.
-By 1900, their numbers had grown, though many used pseudonyms or initials to hide their sex.
+Some forms of musical entertainment were overwhelmingly male dominated throughout this time period: About 95% of the songwriters and 70% of the singers in the British music hall during the early 1900s were men.

+However, the advent of parlor music "allowed for women to perform and compose music for intimate settings as a form of domestic responsibility."
+In the mid-19th century, women songwriters emerged, including Faustina Hasse Hodges, Susan McFarland Parkhurst, Augusta Browne, and Marion Dix Sullivan.